 Some folks in our forum read my message board comments on my Taurus 738 TPH and concluded I've become a .380-for-defense fan.
 It hasn't happened.
 And it won't ever happen.

-I do drop the little pistol in my pocket at home on occasion (I've proven it for reliability/accuracy), because I may be more than a half dozen steps from something 9mm or bigger, so I suppose circumstances could someday require me to attempt to put a .380 round up someone's left nostril.
+I do drop the little pistol in my pocket at home on occasion (I've proven it for reliability and accuracy), because I may be more than a half dozen steps from something 9mm or bigger, so I suppose circumstances could someday require me to attempt to put a .380 round up someone's left nostril.
 It will not be because that is my desire, it will because a better gun is, horror of horrors, some distance from me, you can rest assured.
 I'm hoping and praying the scenario I mention never plays out.
 I believe the odds of it are infinitesimal.

 Enough of that.
 Let's discuss those who leave home with a .380 as their primary armament, there are legions of them.